Become an Issuer

 |% Offered||At least 30%||At least 20%|

 If the expected aggregate market value for all shares to be listed exceeds SAR 40 million, at least 50 public shareholders are required.

 If the expected aggregate market value for all shares to be listed is less than SAR 40 million, at least 35 public shareholders are required.

 Standard disclosure requirements.

-Disclosure of quarterly financial statements within 30 calendar days from the end of the period and year-end financial statements within 90 calendar days from the end of the period
+Disclosure of quarterly financial statements within 30 calendar days from the end of the period and year-end financial statements within 3 months from the end of the period

 Lighter financial disclosure requirements (with regards to time permissible to disclose)

-Disclosure of quarterly financial statements within 45 calendar days from the end of the period and year-end financial statements within 90 calendar days from the end of the period
+Disclosure of quarterly financial statements within 45 calendar days from the end of the period and year-end financial statements within 3 months from the end of the period

 |Daily Fluctuation Limits||±10%||±20%|